 Membership is $50 per year running from October to October.
-NAEE co-sponsors (with Council for Economic Education (CEE) and Global Association of Teachers of Economics (GATE) a conference in October or early November each year, and sponsors a smaller conference for professional development in early spring.
+NAEE co-sponsors, with Council for Economic Education (CEE), a conference in October or early November each year, and sponsors a smaller conference for professional development in early spring.

 The National Association of Economic Educators (NAEE) is the professional association of economic educators.